dhvl15/Backorder-Prediction/README.md

 * Inventory and warehouse management discrepancies
 * Long lead time

-Difference between Backlog and Backorder
-Because of their similarity, people frequently mix up the two terms.
-A backorder can also be referred to as a backlog.

-## How Do Backorders Operate?
-Let's think about two instances in order to comprehend how backordering functions.
-In one, the business has the necessary inventory, whereas in the other, the products are out of stock

-*Situation 1: If the Good Is Currently in Stock Customers place orders.
-The corporation creates the sales order.
-It locates the specific item in its inventory and compares it to the sales order.
-The company delivers the order to the client

-*Situation 2: Backordering Scenario
-The scenario is that the product is out of stock when the consumer puts the order.
-The business starts the product's backorder.
-After that, it transforms it into a purchase order written to the supplier.
-The company notifies the supplier of the purchase order.
-The supplier completes the order after receiving the purchase order.
-The business ships the order to the consumer after receiving it.

-We can see from the examples that the backordering for one out-of-stock goods works nicely.
-But you can't use it as your only inventory approach.
-You must be able to match each purchase order with the appropriate sales order before starting the product delivery procedure.
-A strategy for managing your inventory that correlates to your sales and purchase orders is beneficial.
-This makes it easier for you to coordinate the management of both incoming and exiting sales.
-When you do not have enough product on hand, backordering enables you to keep your consumers and ensure that your sales increase.
-Additionally, the organisation can benefit significantly by cutting costs, increasing the worth of your product, and minimising waste.
-You may also offer customised orders thanks to it.
-If you have a strong system in place to manage your inventory and provide excellent customer service, backordering can be a successful strategy for you.

-## When Will a Backorder Occur?
-A backorder is a particular circumstance involving a direct vendor or item.
-How long a backorder will take is not specified by law or business standards.
-While some businesses may just inform customers when their goods are available, others may publicly state when they anticipate their backorder will be addressed.

 ## Dataset
 Source of Data: The data comes from Kaggle’s dataset:  “Predict Product Backorders”. https://www.kaggle.com/competitions/untadta/data